ursho2552/Bluecloud_WB_Cluster/README.md

 Here you will find updated informations concerning the code status from a development perspective.

--   In its current state, the biomass queries are specific to local data.
-The data will be ported to the Bluecloud infrastructure shortly.

 -   In its current state, the list of suggested predictors is also specific to local data.
-However, one can link to another predictor collection in the same format (WOA grid, 1x1 degree, depth resolved optional; variable = LAYER; dimensions = lon, lat, time, depth)
+However, one can link to another predictor collection in the same format (WOA grid, 1x1 degree, depth resolved optional; variable = LAYER; dimensions = lon, lat, time, depth).